 Abstract

-The study examined the analysis of household demand for garden egg leaf (solanum aubergine) for food security in Owerri Metropolis Imo State.
+The study examined the analysis of household demand for garden egg leaf (Solanum aubergine) for food security in Owerri Metropolis Imo State.
 Multi-stage sampling was used to select 300 respondents and data collected through a well-structured questionnaire.
 Results were analyzed using descriptive and inferential statistics.
 Result revealed that female respondents dominated the households in Owerri and most of them were literate.
 Study revealed that Garden egg leaf had a monthly budget share expenditure of ₦2753.33.
 Oha leaf, Fluted Pumpkin and Bitter Leaf were the most preferred vegetables which ranked 1st, 2nd and 3rd respectively.
 Regression result showed that Own Price, Price of Water Leaf, Price of Fluted Pumpkin, Price of Bitter leaf, Price of Amaranthus, Monthly Income, Household Size, and Level of Education were significant at 1% and 5% and greatly influenced the demand for garden egg leaf in the study area.
 The own price and income elasticity was found to be -0.06 and -0.18 respectively.
 The cross price elasticities of water leaf and fluted pumpkin were found to be 0.10 and 0.13 while the cross price elasticities of Bitter leaf and Amaranthus were found to be -0.20 and -0.11.
 It was recommended that Extension agents and health workers should also help to educate and create awareness amongst households through media programmes about the nutritional benefits of consuming garden egg leaf thereby boosting consumer demand for the vegetable.

-Keywords – Demand, Garden Egg Leaf, Food Security.
+Keywords – Demand, Garden Egg Leaf, Food Security

 INTRODUCTION

 Food security involves the physical availability of food at all times and its access to all at affordable prices.
 Food security is defined as when all people at all times have physical social and economic access to sufficient, safe and nutritious food to satisfy its dietary requirements and food preferences for an active healthy life (Sarukhan, 2014).
 But food security has long been associated with the aim to secure access to sufficient carbohydrates such as grains, roots, and tubers – the staple crops that provide affordable sources of dietary energy.
 Many consumers in Nigeria are therefore focused on consuming affordable sources of energy instead of nutrient-rich food.
-As a result, intake of fruits and vegetables remains under the daily recommendation of 400g (Dijkxhoorn, Talabi,& Eunice, 2021).However, Garden eggleaf offers a potential to enhance and sustain household food security with safe, economical and nutritious qualities including availability round the year (Bangladesh Bureau of Statistics 2015; Omottesho,Muhammed-Lawal, Amolegbe, &Abubakar, 2017).Therefore assessing its demand will provide a framework that examines how consumer choices are impacted by price, income, prices of other commodities, preferences, and market conditions.
+As a result, intake of fruits and vegetables remains under the daily recommendation of 400g (Dijkxhoornet al., 2021).However, Garden eggleaf offers a potential to enhance and sustain household food security with safe, economical and nutritious qualities including availability round the year (Bangladesh Bureau of Statistics 2015; Omoteshoet al., 2017).Therefore assessing its demand will provide a framework that examines how consumer choices are impacted by price, income, prices of other commodities, preferences, and market conditions.
 Demand is the process of assessing the quantity of a good or service that people are willing and able to purchase at different prices.Demand analysis therefore measures the forces or factors which influence the demand of a commodity or services by consumers (Yadav, 2023).